http-kit/http-kit/wiki/3-Server.md

 ## Websockets

 There are 2 ways to handle WebSockets with `http-kit`:
-- use `http-kit`'s own unified API for WebSocket and HTTP long-polling/streaming
+1. use `http-kit`'s own unified API for WebSocket and HTTP long-polling
-- use the Ring's experimental (see https://github.com/ring-clojure/ring/wiki/WebSockets) WebSocket API
+1. use the Ring's experimental (see https://github.com/ring-clojure/ring/wiki/WebSockets) WebSocket API

-### Approach 1
+#### example code using the unified API

 ```clj
 (ns example.unified-api